ibernal1815/main/README.md

 ---

 ## 👋 About Me
-- 23 y/o cybersecurity + IT professional
+- 23 y/o Cybersecurity + IT professional
 - Associate's in Programming & Cybersecurity
 - Bachelor's in Computer Information Technology (in progress)
-- Planning a Master's in Software Engineering
+- Future Master's in Computer Science @ CSULA
 - Seeking **remote** cybersecurity or IT roles
 - Focused on **Purple Teaming** — simulating real attacks and building custom detections